projectcontour/contour/design/cookie-rewrite-design.md

 We may choose to do everything with inline Lua or use the Lua filter's ability to supply a map of named source codes for the various scripts we need to generate.

-In addition, parallel implementaion on a [native Envoy feature](https://github.com/envoyproxy/envoy/issues/15612) may provide us the ability to remove Lua completely in the future.
+In addition, parallel implementation on a [native Envoy feature](https://github.com/envoyproxy/envoy/issues/15612) may provide us the ability to remove Lua completely in the future.

 ### Cookie load balancing
 If/when we want to provide convenience fields to customize Contour/Envoy generated session affinity cookies, we can provide them in to the relevant configuration structs for those features.